Siwa Co-living space from the inside

 An open fire provides extra heat in the winter if required.
 Additional seating and cushions are available.
 There are exposed palm tree beams on the ceiling making the room look a bit like an English baronial hall.
 This is the traditional way of making ceilings in Siwa.The lighting is provided by wall fittings made from lumps of salt from the lake giving a nice warm glow in the evenings.

 This room is slightly separate from the dining room and is another living room.
 It has the big arched windows in it and is very bright in the mornings.
-You can play cards or monopoly in here, and leave it out to finish the next day as it is not in the way.
+It’s great for working in and quite most of the day.
+You can get together and try not to talk about work here, play board games etc in the evenings.

 The walls are very thick here, so any noise you make will not disturb any light sleepers who want to go to bed.

-When you stay at the Siwa Villa you will soon forget what is just outside the big arched windows in the narrow streets.
-Outside donkeys meander by, while inside you will have your iPod station, beers in the fridge, a book to read and time to reflect on the whole situation.
+When you stay at the Somewhere Different Co-living you will soon forget what is just outside the big arched windows in the narrow streets.
+Outside donkeys meander by, while inside you will have your high speed internet, beers in the fridge, a book to read and time to reflect on the whole situation.

-Throughout your stay Mohammed, the housekeeper, will be around to keep the fires burning in the house and on the roof using local renewable olive wood and the kitchen sink free of washing up.
-He is full-time, so no matter how much mess you make, he will make it disappear before you return from the desert.
+Throughout your stay Ahmed, the housekeeper, will be around to keep the fires burning in the house and on the roof using local renewable olive wood and the kitchen sink free of washing up.